sithydev/chairsmp-temp/README.md

 # Chair SMP temporary website
-### Latest update (3/11/24):
+### Latest update (3.12A.24):
-- Updated code format to HTML5 for compatibility
-- Currently no connection between domain and MC server
+- Added an info.txt file to website directory.
+Should not mess up anything in Minecraft.